AI-driven View Guidance System in Intra-cardiac Echocardiography Imaging: Abstract

 \section{Abstract}

-Intra-cardiac Echocardiography (ICE) is a crucial imaging modality used in electrophysiology (EP) and structural heart disease (SHD) interventions, providing real-time, high-resolution views from within the heart.
-Despite its advantages, effective manipulation of the ICE catheter requires significant expertise, which can lead to inconsistent outcomes, particularly among less experienced operators.
-To address this challenge, we propose an AI-driven closed-loop view guidance system with human-in-the-loop feedback, designed to assist users in navigating ICE imaging without requiring specialized knowledge.
-Our method models the relative position and orientation vectors between arbitrary views and clinically defined ICE views in a spatial coordinate system, guiding users on how to manipulate the ICE catheter to transition from the current view to the desired view over time.
-Operating in a closed-loop configuration, the system continuously predicts and updates the necessary catheter manipulations, ensuring seamless integration into existing clinical workflows.
-The effectiveness of the proposed system is demonstrated through a simulation-based evaluation, achieving an 89\% success rate with the 6532 test dataset, highlighting its potential to improve the accuracy and efficiency of ICE imaging procedures.
+Intra-cardiac echocardiography (ICE) is a crucial imaging modality used in electrophysiology (EP) and structural heart disease (SHD) interventions, providing real-time, high-resolution views from within the heart.
+Despite its advantages, effective manipulation of the ICE catheter requires significant expertise, which can lead to inconsistent outcomes, especially among less experienced operators.
+To address this challenge, \yh{we propose an AI-driven view guidance system that operates in a continuous closed-loop with human-in-the-loop feedback, designed to assist users in navigating ICE imaging without requiring specialized knowledge.} Specifically, our method models the relative position and orientation vectors between arbitrary views and clinically defined ICE views in a spatial coordinate system.
+It guides users on how to manipulate the ICE catheter to transition from the current view to the desired view over time.
+By operating in a closed-loop configuration, the system continuously predicts and updates the necessary catheter manipulations, ensuring seamless integration into existing clinical workflows.
+The effectiveness of the proposed system is demonstrated through a simulation-based performance evaluation using real clinical data, achieving an 89\% success rate with 6,532 test cases. \yh{Additionally, a semi-simulation experiment with human-in-the-loop testing validated the feasibility of continuous yet discrete guidance.
+These results underscore the potential of the proposed method to enhance the accuracy and efficiency of ICE imaging procedures}